daattali/daattali.github.io/projects.md

 ## Chrome extensions

 - [GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - allows you to easily navigate through the changes in a file that has been edited on GitHub.
 Especially useful when editing a markdown file within the browser, as GitHub will only show you the full changed file but not show you *where* the edits were made.
+[Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/github-diff-navigator/aoojogkiedabnddmokieplfnmjehlneo)

 - [Smileyfy My Facebook](https://github.com/daattali/smileyfy-my-facebook-extension) -  Chrome extension that adds infinite happiness to your Facebook browsing, plus a little bonus rickrolling :)  This is not the most useful (if at all..), but it was a way for me to learn about some more advanced features of Chrome extension development.
+[Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/smileyfy-my-facebook/ideagdnlnmgjdhhbelgadnakbhphljol)

 - GSlides Better Notes [in development] - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
 This extension dynamically resizes the slides to be more readable based on the window size.